Soffit

-A soffit is an exterior or interior architectural feature, generally the horizontal, aloft underside of any construction element.
-Its archetypal form, sometimes incorporating or implying the projection of beams, is the underside of eaves (to connect a retaining wall to projecting edge(s) of the roof).
+A soffit is an exterior architectural feature, generally the horizontal, aloft underside of the roof edge.
+Its archetypal form, sometimes incorporating or implying the projection of rafters or trusses over the exterior of supporting walls, is the underside of eaves (to connect a supporting wall to projecting edge(s) of the roof).
 The vertical band at the edge of the roof is called a fascia.
+A soffit of an arch is frequently called an intrados.